Helping Hands for South Sudan

 Gabriel was among the “Lost Boys and Girls of the Sudan,” over 20,000 orphaned children who were separated from their families due to the civil war.
 This group trekked enormous distances over a vast unforgiving wilderness, seeking refuge from the fighting.
 At that time, Gabriel was only 2 or 3 years old, so he was carried by Red Cross volunteers.
 They traveled on foot from a camp for displaced persons in South Sudan to a UNHCR Refugee Camp in Northern Kenya.
 Having had to leave his weakened mother behind in South Sudan, he and his brother grew up as orphans in the refugee camp.
 Gabriel was fortunate to receive a scholarship from UNICEF to attend school in Kenya.
 After his graduation from high school, he went back to the camp and worked as a teacher.

-Arrival in the Unites States
+16 Years in the Unites States

 As an act of humanitarianism, the United States government brought many of the South Sudanese refugees to the United States in 2006.
 So around the age of 21, Gabriel was resettled to the California Bay Area.
 Believing that education was of utmost importance, he enrolled at De Anza College right after finding a job and an apartment.